 - Importance of email marketing in 2019

 - Segmentation and personalization

 Many of the marketing guides and articles you see every day are based on nothing but the author’s subjective opinion.

 So how do you separate facts from opinions?
 That’s right, numbers.

-Numbers speak louder than words, which is why we at Snovio have collected the most useful and striking email marketing statistics of the last few years.
+Numbers speak louder than words, and email marketing stats speak even louder.
+That’s why we at Snovio have collected the most useful and striking email marketing statistics you should know about in 2019.

 Email is being questioned as a marketing channel every year.
 And yet the numbers show that it is stronger than ever.

-- In 2017, an average of 225.3 billion emails have been sent and received per day.
+- In 2017, an average of 225.3 billion emails was sent and received per day.
 This figure is expected to keep growing by 5% yearly (Radicati).